Grafton railway station, Auckland

 Grafton railway station is a station serving the inner-city suburb of Grafton in Auckland, New Zealand.
-It is located on the Western Line of Auckland's passenger rail network and consists of an island platform located in a trench near the intersection of Khyber Pass Road and Park Road.
+It is located on the South City Line and Onehunga West Line of Auckland's passenger rail network and consists of an island platform located in a trench near the intersection of Khyber Pass Road and Park Road.
 The station opened on 11 April 2010.

 Connectivity and layout

 The station serves as a direct interchange with a large number of bus routes, including the InnerLink and buses travelling along the Central Connector, and is located in close proximity to Auckland Hospital, Auckland Domain and the University of Auckland's Grafton and Newmarket campuses.

 The station has four entrances, as its platform extends under both Khyber Pass Road and Park Road, with stairs connecting the station to both sides of each road.
 Both of the Park Road stairs connect directly to bus stops.
 There is also a lift on the western side of Park Road.
 The entrance on the southern side of Khyber Pass Road is adjacent to St Peter's College and students have direct access to the platform without having to cross any roads.
 Up to a third of the school's students use Grafton station in the mornings and afternoons on school days.